32 Fur-Tastic Jobs Working With Animals — And How to Land One

 And the best part?
 “To top it all off, I got to take my own dogs to work with me, and they could interact with their canine friends, too.”

-Salary estimates: ZipRecruiter states the national average annual pay for a dog day care attendant is $28,254.
+Salary estimates: ZipRecruiter states the national average annual pay for a dog daycare attendant is $29,511.
 A perk not included in that payment, as Hiles points out, is that you never have to be away from your own dogs while working.

 23. Pet Groomer

-Most pet groomers learn their skills through an apprenticeship or on-the-job training, which makes it more attainable than becoming a human hairstylist, which does require certification.
-If you have the patience to handle clients who are less than happy to have you grooming then, a job in pet grooming may be right for you.
+Pet grooming can be a physically taxing job, but it can be very rewarding too.
+Plus, most pet groomers learn their skills through an apprenticeship or on-the-job training, which makes it more attainable than becoming a human hairstylist.
+If you have the patience to handle clients who are less than happy to see you, a job in pet grooming may be right for you.

 24. Pet Detective